 Simon Zhu is a rising young violinist with a versatile repertoire.
 Born in Tübingen (Germany) in 2001, he received his first violin lessons at the age of 6.
 His exceptional talent was recognized at an early age, so that he was soon taught by renowned violin professors.
 Since 2012 he has been attending the Carl Philipp Emanuel Bach-Gymnasium in Berlin and until 2015 he was a junior student at the Berlin University of the Arts until 2015.
-At the same time he also studied at the Mozarteum Salzburg (Austria) with Wonji Kim-Ozim.
-He is currently studying with Prof. Tomasz Tomaszewski at the Universität der Künste in Berlin and also receives lessons from Prof. Koh Gabriel Kameda at the Hochschule für Musik Münster and private lessons from Ning Feng.
+At the same time he also studied at the Mozarteum Salzburg (Austria) with Wonji Kim-Ozim and also receives lessons from Prof. Koh Gabriel Kameda at the Hochschule für Musik Münster .
+He is currently studying with Prof. Tomasz Tomaszewski at the Julius-Stern-Institute of the University of arts in Berlin and receives private lessons from Ning Feng.

-Master classes with teachers such as Wolfgang Marschner, Rainer Kussmaul, Ana Chumachenco, Boris Kuschnir, Petru Munteanu, Krzysztof Wegrzyn, Igor Ozim, Ingolf Turban and Paul Roczek complete his musical education.
+Master classes with teachers such as Ana Chumachenco, Boris Kuschnir, Petru Munteanu, Krzysztof Wegrzyn, Igor Ozim, Ingolf Turban and Paul Roczek, Daniel Hope as well as Salvatore Accardo completed his musical education.

 His successes are remarkable.
 In addition to numerous first prizes at “Jugend musiziert” he won the first prize at the 13th International Competition for Violin “Georg Philipp Telemann” in Poznan (Poland) in 2016 with distinction for the best interpretation of a Fantasy for violin solo by Georg Philipp Telemann.
 This year he also received the Bruno Frey Music Prize of the Bruno Frey Foundation (Ochsenhausen).